Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 The Recipe Testing Journey

-Attempt 1: Natural Dye Drops & Freeze-Dried Fruit
+Attempt 1: Natural Dye Drops and Freeze-Dried Fruit

-The freeze-dried fruit looked really good but the taste was a little weird in artisan sourdough bread.
-It needed more sweetness.
+The freeze-dried fruit looked really pretty, but the taste was a little strange in artisan sourdough bread.
+It needed more sweetness to make the fruit flavor feel intentional.

-The dye drops were too muted, and adding them during stretch and folds wasn’t ideal as the colors didn’t fully disperse.
-Free-handing a star was kind of a disaster – I need a stencil.
+The natural dye drops were too muted, and adding them during stretch and folds wasn’t ideal because the colors didn’t fully disperse.

-Mixing the dye drops with the water helped get an even color throughout the dough.
-But the dye drops were so muted, even though I added what felt like a ton to the dough.
+Mixing the dye drops with the water helped create an even color throughout the dough, but the colors were still very muted — even after adding what felt like a ton of drops.

-Also, the blue completely disappeared, and the layering of the colors during shaping could have been better.
-The star-shaped cookie cutter as a stencil was really helpful!
+The blue also completely disappeared during baking, and the color layering during shaping still needed work.
+On the bright side, using a star-shaped cookie cutter as a stencil was really helpful!

 The last loaf lost the blue color, and this one lost the red!
-The dragonfruit powder completely baked out.
-But the blue spirulina was a keeper.
+The dragon fruit powder baked out completely, but the blue spirulina held its color and became the clear winner for the blue dough.

-Attempt 4: Beet Powder & New Layering Process
+Attempt 4: Beet Powder and New Layering Process

-I did like the new layering process, but it was more work, and I’m not totally sold on the complexity of it.
-Not that it’s hard – it just takes more time.
+I did like the new layering process, but it was more work, and I wasn’t totally sold on the extra complexity.
+It wasn’t hard — it just took more time.
+That attempt helped me simplify the process for the final loaf.

-Attempt 5: Red Yeast Rice Powder & New Shaping Process
+Attempt 5: Red Yeast Rice Powder and New Shaping Process

 Finally, we got a winner!
-The red yeast rice powder stayed red through baking, and the new shaping process I decided to try was a winner.
+The red yeast rice powder stayed red through baking, and the new shaping process gave the loaf better structure.

-I pre-shaped the dough, let it rest 20 minutes, and did a final shaping.
-This really helped with oven spring as I felt my prior loaves were baking up too flat.
+I pre-shaped the dough, let it rest for 20 minutes, and then did a final shape.
+The extra shaping step made a big difference in oven spring because my earlier loaves were baking up too flat.

 Step 1: Feed Your Starter

-Feed your starter the night before using 13g starter, 65g flour, and 65g water.
-This gives you active starter for the morning with a little extra to ensure you have enough.
+Feed your starter the night before using a 1:5:5 ratio: 13g starter, 65g flour, and 65g water.
+This gives you active starter for the morning with a little extra to ensure you have enough left over to maintain your starter.

 Want to adjust the timing?
-Use my sourdough starter feeding ratio calculator to customize your feeding schedule based on when you want your starter to be ready.
+Use my sourdough starter feeding ratio calculator to customize your feeding schedule so your starter is active and ready when you need it.

 Step 2: Mix the Doughs

 Set up three medium-sized bowls and add 116g water to each.
-For the red bowl, whisk in 2 tsp of red yeast rice powder.
-And for the blue, whisk in 1 tsp of blue spirulina.
+For the red dough, whisk 2 tsp red yeast rice powder into one bowl of water.
+For the blue dough, whisk 1 tsp blue spirulina into a second bowl.
+Leave the third bowl plain for the white dough.

 Add 40g active starter, 166g bread flour, and 3g salt to each bowl.
-Knead until no dry flour remains, washing hands between colors.
+Knead each dough until no dry flour remains, washing your hands between colors.

-Step 3: Stretch & Folds Through Bulk Fermentation
+Step 3: Stretch and Folds Through Bulk Fermentation

-Perform 4 sets of stretch and folds, 30 minutes apart.
-You can switch to coil folds for the third and/or fourth round – it’s gentler on the dough and will preserve those bubbles!
+Perform four sets of stretch and folds, 30 minutes apart.
+Repeat each set of folds with all three doughs, washing your hands between colors as needed.
+You can switch to coil folds for the third and/or fourth round — they’re gentler on the dough and help preserve those bubbles!

 Then, continue bulk fermentation until the dough has increased in volume, appears puffy and bubbly, and jiggles when shaken.
-For me, this took about 5.5 hours total at 74°F.
+For me, this took about 5.5 hours total at 74°F (23°C).

-It’s worth pointing out that this timing is a lot faster than usual—just another reminder to watch your dough, not the clock.
+It’s worth pointing out that this timing was a lot faster than usual — another reminder to watch your dough, not the clock.
 If I had let the dough go as long as I typically do, it would have overproofed.

 Step 4: Shape and Cold Retard

-Lightly flour your work surface to prevent too much sticking.
-Dump out each bowl of dough and arrange them into a rectangle shape (red top, white middle, blue bottom).
-Pinch seams together.
+Lightly flour your work surface to prevent sticking.
+Turn out each bowl of dough and arrange the three doughs into a rectangle with the red dough on top, white in the middle, and blue on the bottom.
+Pinch the seams together.

-Fold the bottom third up, the top third down, turn 90°, and roll into a log.
+Fold the bottom third (blue dough) up, fold the top third (red dough) down, turn the dough 90°, and roll it into a log.

 Let the dough ball rest for 20 minutes uncovered.

-For the final shaping, we’re just repeating the same folding, rolling, and shaping process.
+For the final shaping, repeat the same folding, rolling, and shaping process.

-Flip your dough ball upside down, fold in thirds like we did before, roll it up, and coax it into a tight round shape.
+Flip the dough ball upside down, fold in thirds like before, roll it up, and coax it into a tight round.

 Place shaped dough seam-side up in a lined banneton and stitch any open seams back together.

-Dust the top with rice flour to prevent any sticking, and cover with plastic wrap or a flour sack towel.
+Dust the top with rice flour to prevent sticking, then cover with plastic wrap or a flour sack towel.

 Refrigerate overnight.